railsuser2014/openobject-doc-book-en/2/2_4_Leads/index.rst

  leads and opportunities.
 You're introduced to a more complex set of relationships between partners and contacts than offered by the 'base' module, and shown how to use the company calendar.
- You'll finish by discussing how a call center might use the Open ERP system.*
+ You'll finish by discussing how a call center might use the OpenERP system.*

 .. raw:: html